 005: Drawing + Writing

-On Lynda Barry and the value of comics.
+On Lynda Barry and my love of comics.

 Part I: Creative Artifacts